 The institution must perform a R2T4 to determine the amount of earned aid through the 60% point in each payment period.
-The institution will use the Department of Education prorate schedule to determine the amount of the R2T4 funds the student has earned at the time of withdrawal.
+The institution will use the Department of Education calculation to prorate schedule and determine the amount of the R2T4 funds the student has earned at the time of withdrawal.